atinuke03/LITA_HR_Data/README.md

 ### Total Number of Employee
 This was achieved by calculating the sum of employee count and using a card visual to view on the dashboard.
 ### Total Number of Attrition Count
 This was achieved by creating a conditional column.
 It can also be achieved using Question & Answer visual.
-Q & A helps to answer question in a naturay way.
+Q & A helps to answer question in a natural language.
 ### Total Number of Current Employee
 This was acheived by calculating the sum of current employee count and using a card visual to view on the dashboard.
 ### Attrition Rate